Das Pralung (Rousing Spirits) I, 2024

 - brass: 47.0 x 33.5 x 0.4 cm

-- Installation of 9 wall-based sculptures which form words written in the Khmer and Pali scripts.
+- Installation of 9 wall-based sculptures which form words written in Khmer and Pali scripts.
 Variable dimensions

 Das Pralung (Rousing Spirits) is a solo exhibition by Khvay Samnang, introducing a new series of works which speak to spirits called pralung.
 The works include wall-based sculptures which form words written in the Khmer and Pali scripts, and a single-channel video accompanied by a mysterious brass sculptural object.
 The concept of the pralung (spirits) derives from a complex system of animist beliefs, common in Cambodia, and also shared by the people of a vast region known as “Monsoon Asia,” extending well beyond the borders of contemporary Southeast Asia to include portions of Eastern India and Southern China (as studied in Calling the Souls – a Cambodian Ritual Text by the scholar Ashley Thompson).
 The artist’s new works focus on rituals and beliefs to do with both human and non-human aspects of nature, as well as the supernatural, animism, and the political and geographical environment.
 Samnang continues his longstanding interest in using the body to reflect on troubled sites.
 He observes that humans and nature have lost much of their respect for each other, due to overwhelming development, as well as global social and political confusion, turmoil, territorial disputes, and wars.
 These factors, and the erosion of respect between humans and nature, are having serious impacts on global climate change.